 So it’s a lot of material, a lot of invention, that we’re using up in a whole series of Inside No. 9 - it’s like doing six pilots!

-SP: We’re condensing an entire career which could be spanning forty years and condensing it into 24 episodes.
+Steve: We’re condensing an entire career which could be spanning forty years and condensing it into 24 episodes.

 You mention 24 episodes there, Inside No. 9 has been commissioned for a fourth series.
 Where are you continuing to draw your inspiration from?

-SP: Sometimes we’ll go back to ideas that we kicked around for previous series and didn’t quite settle on.
+Steve: Sometimes we’ll go back to ideas that we kicked around for previous series and didn’t quite settle on.
 Other times we’ll just sit down with a blank piece of paper and go “Right.
-We could literally do anything” – and that’s the hardest.
+We could literally do anything” - and that’s the hardest.

 You’ve got to have something that kicks you off.
 You’ve got to have some nuggets of inspiration and maybe, if you’re lucky, something will happen to you.
 As was the case with the shoe episode that Reece was talking about where we did see a shoe on the way to work.
 As was the case with the bill episode, where we were in a restaurant and there were people arguing about the bill.